fenqiling/fenqiling.github.io/_news/announcement_11.md

 date: 2024-04-12
 inline: true
 ---
-Our team was awarded the FASS Breaking Barriers Interdisciplinary Incentive Grant ($70,000).
+Our project on human-AI interactions was awarded the FASS Breaking Barriers Interdisciplinary Incentive Grant ($70,000).